SpookyDooky/beluga/docs/v1.0/configuration/peristence.md

 # Persistence

-Persistence is used for persisting job execution and job configuration.
+Persistence is used for persisting jobDefinition execution and jobDefinition configuration.
 This makes it easier to reuse existing configurations.
 There are three types of persistence that are currently supported:

 - Filesystem